I-am-Dishon/land/README.md

 ```

 Once the address of an account has been used to vote it cannot be used again.
-When we try to vote for candidate 2 with the same account
+When we try to add property

 ```
 $ curl -X POST -H "Content-Type: application/x-www-form-urlencoded" -d "candidate=2&account=0x25660625C2919b6998c5dD7300ACE7a03db89855" http://localhost:8080/vote